-Based on the two slates submitted, the first three candidates indicated in Slate 1 were appointed as members of the Board of Statutory Auditors, voted by the majority of those with voting rights participating in the Shareholders' Meeting, equal to
+Based on the two slates submitted, the first three candidates indicated in Slate 1 were appointed as members of the Board of Statutory Auditors, voted by the majority of those with voting rights participating in the Shareholders' Meeting, equal to approximately 82% of the share capital present or represented, and the first two candidates indicated in Slate 2 were voted by a minority of those with voting rights participating in the Shareholders' Meeting, equal to approximately 14.6% of the share capital present or represented.

-Therefore, taking account of the aforementioned shareholders' meeting vote and of the legislation concerning protection of minority interests just as incorporated in Prysmian Bylaws, the Board of Statutory Auditors was composed as follows:
+Therefore, taking account of the aforementioned Shareholders' Meeting vote and of the legislation concerning protection of minority interests as incorporated in Prysmian Bylaws, the Board of Statutory Auditors was composed as follows:

-- Pellegrino Libroia, Chairman of the Board of Statutory Auditors, drawn from Slate 2 - Paolo Francesco Lazzati, Standing Statutory Auditor, drawn from Slate 1 - Maria Luisa Mosconi, Standing Statutory Auditor, drawn from Slate 1 - Marcello Garzia, Alternate Statutory Auditor, drawn from Slate 1 - Claudia Mezzabotta, Alternate Statutory Auditor, drawn from Slate 2.
+- Pellegrino Libroia, Chairman of the Board of Statutory Auditors, drawn from Slate 2 - Paolo Francesco Lazzati, Standing Statutory Auditor, drawn from Slate 1 - Laura Gaultieri, Standing Statutory Auditor, drawn from Slate 1 - Michele Milano, Alternate Statutory Auditor, drawn from Slate 1 - Claudia Mezzabotta, Alternate Statutory Auditor, drawn from Slate 2.

-The three-year term of the Board of Statutory Auditors currently in office will expire on the date the Shareholders' Meeting approves the financial statements for the year ended 31 December 2015.
+The three-year term of the Board of Statutory Auditors currently in office will expire on the date of the Shareholders' Meeting called to approve the financial statements for the year ended 31 December 2018.